 II.
 Main evaluation criteria:

-• Compliance with the priorities of the project "EU4Business: competitiveness and internationalization of SMEs" regarding the support of SMEs through cluster associations (development of entrepreneurial culture and knowledge, including measures aimed at supporting the sustainability of business in wartime; expanding access of SMEs to markets, including international ones; maintaining innovations in the SME sector, etc.
+• Compliance with the priorities of the international support program "EU4Business: competitiveness and internationalization of SMEs" regarding the support of SMEs through cluster associations (development of entrepreneurial culture and knowledge, including measures aimed at supporting the sustainability of business in wartime; expanding access of SMEs to markets, including international ones; maintaining innovations in the SME sector, etc.

 • Quantitative and qualitative indicators for planned activities;